DFIRnotes/dfirnotes.github.io/_posts/2017-02-08-portproxy_detection.md

 After imageinfo to get profile(s) , some nosing about to find memory that references the port proxy...

-* netsh may not have been runnign at time of w10 mem capture
+* netsh may not have been running at time of w10 mem capture
 * Yarascan for the port number as string: ```rekal.exe -f .\archie.aff4 yarascan --string '3333'```
   * many results that dont' look related, probably too broad a key
 * ibid for the IP address .. left running for a couple hours